Businesses are pressured to report their carbon emissions

 Each scope can be further broken down and enable a company to determine which part of its value chain produces the most emissions and where they can be reduced.

-1. Cater to your stakeholders
+1. Catering to stakeholders

 Stakeholders are increasingly more aware of the risks that are posed by carbon emissions.
 Disclosing climate-related information helps investors, consumers, and other stakeholders to evaluate the non-financial performance of large companies and encourage these companies to develop a responsible approach to business.